Turmeric and Curcumin Supplements and Spices Review

 In a small study in people with myeloma (a bone marrow cancer of white blood cells), 4 and 8 grams of curcumin daily for up to one year significantly reduced levels of certain inflammatory markers (such as COX-2) and a protein that promotes myeloma tumor growth (NF-kB), although it did not result in clinical improvements (Vadhan-Raj, Blood 2007).
 However, it was more recently reported that a 57 year-old woman with stage 3 myeloma who was no longer responding to traditional treatment began taking a daily dose of 8 g of curcumin with bioperine (dose not given) and once-weekly hyperbaric oxygen therapy and, during the next five years (up until the publication of the report), her myeloma remained stable with blood cell counts returning to normal range and maintaining a good quality of life (Zaidi, BMJ Case Reports 2017).

-Preliminary studies have shown an effect of curcumin on improving blood sugar levels, and curcumin appeared to dramatically lower the chances of prediabetes (blood sugar levels somewhat higher than normal) advancing to actual diabetes in a study of middle-aged, slightly overweight individuals in Thailand (Chuengsamarn, Diabetes Care 2012).
-Over nine months, none of the 97 subjects randomized to daily treatment with curcumin (1.5 grams of curcuminoids/day in 2 divided doses) became diabetic, but 19 of 104 subjects receiving a placebo did.
+Preliminary research shows that, taken over a longer period of time, curcumin may lower the chances of prediabetes (blood sugar levels somewhat higher than normal) advancing to actual diabetes.
+A study of middle-aged, slightly overweight individuals in Thailand (Chuengsamarn, Diabetes Care 2012) found that over nine months, none of the 97 subjects randomized to daily treatment with curcumin (1.5 grams of curcuminoids/day in 2 divided doses) became diabetic, but 19 of 104 subjects receiving a placebo did.
 Curcumin appeared to boost activity of the insulin-secreting cells in the pancreas.
 More research is needed to confirm these results in other populations.

 One small clinical study in healthy, sedentary postmenopausal women found that a daily dose of 150 mg (from six 25 mg pills) of a branded curcumin ingredient (Theracurmin, Theravalues Corporation), taken for 2 months significantly lowered systolic blood pressure, but not diastolic blood pressure, compared to placebo.
 (Akazawa, Nutr Res 2012).
 The decrease in systolic blood pressure (about 5 points) was similar to that measured in women who did not take curcumin but participated in an aerobic exercise program at least 3 days per week for the duration of the study.
 The study does not note whether the six pills were taken together or divided throughout the day, or if they were taken with food.
 Curcumin has also been found to reduce systolic blood pressure in lupus patients with kidney nephritis (inflammation) taking corticosteroid and/or anti-hypertensive medications.
 A dose of 500 mg of turmeric (containing 22.1 mg curcumin) taken with each meal (a total daily dose of 66.3 mg curcumin) was found to significantly reduce systolic blood pressure after 3 months compared to placebo (Khajehdehi, J Renal Nutr 2012).